 Remember that employee advocacy programs can provide much more than traffic generation and conversions.
 It’s important that you track all the metrics that lead to your strategic goals.

-How do you measure traffic generated from your employees on social media?
+How do you measure employee advocacy results at your organization?
 How do you attribute conversions to your employee advocacy program?
 Please leave a comment below and share with your colleagues.